 Critical accounting policies are those policies which are both important to the presentation of a company's financial condition and results and require management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
-During the first quarter of fiscal 2019, we adopted new accounting guidance related to revenue recognition and accounting for financial instruments, each of which is described above at "Recently Adopted Accounting Pronouncements."
-There have been no other significant changes significant changes to our accounting policies took place during the period.
-For a further discussion of our critical accounting policies, see our Annual Report on Form 10-K for the fiscal year ended June 30, 2018.
+During the first quarter of fiscal 2019, we adopted new accounting guidance related to lease accounting, which is described above at "Recent Accounting Pronouncements."
+There have been no other significant changes to our accounting policies during the period.
+For a further discussion of our critical accounting policies, see our Annual Report on Form 10-K for the fiscal year ended June 30, 2019.